-- (1) Species: Douglas-fir. - (2) Trees may be selected within the Green Tree Retention Areas shown on Exhibit A.
+- (1) Species: Douglas-fir. - (2) Trees may be selected from reserved trees marked with red or blue paint on the timber sale area. - (3) Trees may be selected within the Green Tree Retention Areas shown on Exhibit A.

 Section 59.
 Cable Yarding Specifications.
 Yarding systems shall be designed to minimize soil disturbance and damage to reserved timber.
 PURCHASER shall use cable yarding, except as approved by STATE in the Operations Plan.
-PURCHASER shall comply with the following when yarding the timber sale areas, except as approved by STATE in the Operations Plan:
+PURCHASER shall comply with the following when yarding the timber sale area, except as approved by STATE in the Operations Plan:

-- (a) Cable yarding operations shall not be allowed from April 1 through August 5 in seasonally restricted areas as shown on Exhibit A (Disturbance Buffer) and must comply with daily timing restrictions between August 6 through September 15. - (b) Logs shall be fully suspended when yarding within the timber sale areas when adequate suspension is available. - (c) When cables pass through or over streams shown on Exhibit A, all necessary precautions shall be taken to protect all stream buffer components.
+- (a) Cable yarding shall not be allowed from April 1 through August 5 in the seasonally restricted area shown on Exhibit A. Daily timing restrictions shall be in effect from August 6 through September 15 in the seasonally restricted area shown on Exhibit A. Operations must commence two hours after sunrise and cease two hours before sunset. - (b) Logs shall be fully suspended whenever there is adequate deflection on the timber sale area.
+Single-end suspension is required when full suspension is not possible. - (c) Logs shall be fully suspended when yarding over streams and drainages shown on Exhibit A. - (d) When cables pass through or over streams shown on Exhibit A, all necessary precautions shall be taken to protect all stream buffer components.